onyx-platform/onyx/doc/user-guide/coord-peer-config.md

 ##### `:onyx.peer/sequential-back-off`

 Number of ms to wait before retrying to execute a sequential task in the presence of other queue consumers.

+##### `:onyx.peer/drained-back-off`

+Number of ms to wait before executing peer pipeline run if all ingress queues have been exhausted.

 ##### `onyx.peer/fn-params`